Nasi Kuning Recipe: Indonesian Yellow Rice in Fragrant Coconut Milk and Turmeric

 Nasi Kuning is the Indonesian yellow rice cooked in fragrant coconut milk with turmeric.
-It’s a rice dish that often enjoyed on happy occasions and celebrations.
-But you can have this delicious vibrant looking rice any time.
+It’s a rice dish that is often enjoyed on happy occasions and celebrations.
+But you can have this delicious, vibrant-looking rice any time.

 Nasi Kuning

-Itโs the rice dish of celebration.
-It often appears on happy occasions to celebrate graduation, birthdays, newborn babies, weddings, work achievements, business launching, etc. So whenever one feels happy and likes to celebrate it, one would make (or buy) this Nasi Kuning to share with their family and friends.
+It’s the rice dish of celebration.
+It often appears at happy occasions to celebrate graduations, birthdays, newborns, weddings, work achievements, business launches, etc. So whenever one feels happy and wants to celebrate, one would make (or buy) this Nasi Kuning to share with their family and friends.

-Traditionally, people mold the rice into a cone shape placed in a big food tray with all the side dishes and food trimmings surrounding the rice.
-And one will cut the tip of the cone as a part of their celebration.ย
+Traditionally, people mold the rice into a cone shape and place it in a large food tray, with all the side dishes and food trimmings surrounding the rice.
+And one will cut the tip of the cone as a part of their celebration.

 This way of serving Nasi Kuning is called Nasi Tumpeng.